Filtering in a hazard rate change-point model with financial and life-insurance applications

 \section{Conclusions}

 In this paper, we develop a continuous-time framework for filtering in a hazard rate change-point model under partial information.
 Our approach combines noisy observations of the hazard rate with default-related information employing a progressive enlargement of filtration.
 By extending the change-of-measure techniques of \cite[pp. 308-310]{peskir2006optimal} to this setting, we derive a Kushner-Stratonovich type equation that estimates the conditional probability of the unobservable change-point.
+Unlike the innovation approach, our methodology applies without requiring the hazard-rate process to be Markovian with respect to the underlying filtration.
 We perform a sensitivity analysis of the filter dynamics with respect to key model parameters and provide a pathwise comparison under different information structures.
 In addition, we derive closed-form expressions for the conditional survival probability and the conditional density of the default time.
 These results are applied to the pricing of credit-sensitive instruments, including defaultable bonds and credit default swaps, in a partial information setting.
 We numerically compare defaultable zero-coupon bond prices under partial and full information, highlighting the effect of information asymmetry.
 The same formulas can be applied in the valuation of life-insurance contracts under restricted information on the mortality hazard rate of the insured.

 Looking forward, future research could extend this framework to multi-event scenarios involving multiple change points or interacting hazard processes.
 Furthermore, incorporating additional sources of randomness that exhibit some dependence on default time may further enhance the model’s applicability in financial and insurance contexts.